Mentoring Entrepreneurs in the Cambodian Safe Vegetable Value Chain

 Market survey conducted by workshop participants at Beung Chhouk Market who are making observations, discussing with sellers and taking notes about the types, origin, quality, price, etc. of fruits and vegetables found within this market.

 Observations about the types and quality of products available and discussions with collectors and sellers about the price, origin, destination and postharvest practices being conducted by workshop participants on a tour at Phou Pouy Market, a new wholesale distribution center in Battambang.

-Conducting an economic analysis of the value chain, UC Davis researchers Cary Trexler and David Miller discuss with University of Battambang researcher Hay Chanthol information gathered from wholesale marketers at Phou Pouy Market.
+Conducting an economic analysis of the value chain, UC Davis researchers Dr. Cary Trexler and G. David Miller discuss with University of Battambang researcher Hay Chanthol information gathered from wholesale marketers at Phou Pouy Market.